 This HIV rapid testing method uses blood, serum, or plasma by puncturing a finger.
 The specimen is placed on a test strip and is examined.
 A substance is applied to it and if a red line appears, it means you are positive with HIV.

 This method of rapid HIV testing uses plasma, blood, or other oral fluids.
 The specimen is mixed with HIV-1 and HIV-2 proteins.
-If the specimen results to a red line, it means that it is positive with HIV.
+If the specimen results to a red line, it means that it is positive for HIV.

 Multispot HIV-1/HIV-2 Rapid Test